apache/www-site/content/foundation/marks/events.md

-The VP, Conferences proactively seeks to avoid conflicts between Apache-related technology conferences geographically, and between conferences on the same Apache project topics internationally, to ensure that individual conferences are successful and that they are not competing for sponsorship and participation by the same limited community of experts on individual Apache technologies.
+The VP, Conferences proactively seeks to avoid conflicts between Apache-related technology conferences geographically, and between conferences on the same Apache project topics globally, to ensure that individual conferences are successful and that they are not competing for sponsorship and participation by the same limited community of experts on individual Apache technologies.